jeremyomer/KidneyExchange.jl/README.md

 julia> ?
 help?> BP_params
 ```
 And the same can be done with MIP_params for the solution of compact formulations.
-For instance, if Gurobi has been loaded and you wish to solve all linear and integer programs with Gurobi, this can be done with:
+For instance, if Gurobi has been loaded and you wish to run the branch-and-price algorithm with Gurobi, this can be done with:
  ```
 julia> bp_params = BP_params()
 julia> bp_params.optimizer = "Gurobi"